Answered By: Jennifer Yao Weinraub Last Updated: Aug 14, 2019 Views: 1443

 - The volumes cannot be removed from the library.

 - Scanning is permitted using our touch-screen book scanners.

 PLEASE HANDLE THESE MATERIALS WITH CARE AS THEY ARE EASILY DAMAGED AND IN MANY CASES, IRREPLACEABLE.

-Digitized versions of Harper's Bazaar (1962-present) and Vogue (1897-present) are available through BobCat, the library catalog.
+Digitized versions of Harper's Bazaar (1867-present), UK Harper's Bazaar (1929-1969), Vogue (1892-present), and Vogue Italia (1964-present) are available through the library catalog.
 See our YouTube tutorials to learn how to access the online Vogue Archive and Harper's Bazaar Archive.

 Our earliest issues of Vogue, from 1892 to 1939, may be accessed by appointment by contacting Archives and Special Collections.